 - You sell raw ingredients (no cutting waste on your end)

-- Packaging costs are higher (each portion separately)
+- Packaging costs multiply (each portion separately)

 - Instruction cards cost money